jwsy/thescienceseed-gatsby-cms/README.md

 ## Getting Started (Recommended)

 Netlify CMS can run in any frontend web environment, but the quickest way to try it out is by running it on a pre-configured starter site with Netlify.
-The example here is the Kaldi coffee company template (adapted from [One Click Hugo CMS](https://github.com/netlify-templates/one-click-hugo-cms)).
+The example is based on the Kaldi coffee company template (adapted from [One Click Hugo CMS](https://github.com/netlify-templates/one-click-hugo-cms)).
 Use the button below to build and deploy your own copy of the repository:

 <a href="https://app.netlify.com/start/deploy?repository=https://github.com/netlify-templates/gatsby-starter-netlify-cms&amp;stack=cms"><img src="https://www.netlify.com/img/deploy/button.svg" alt="Deploy to Netlify"></a>

 After clicking that button, you’ll authenticate with GitHub and choose a repository name.
 Netlify will then automatically create a repository in your GitHub account with a copy of the files from the template.
 Next, it will build and deploy the new site on Netlify, bringing you to the site dashboard when the build is complete.
 Next, you’ll need to set up Netlify’s Identity service to authorize users to log in to the CMS.

+To host PDFs or other non-image files, drop them in `static/` and reference them in the root of your site, for instance `localhost:8000/The-Science-Seed-Teacher-Training-Flyer.pdf`
 ### Access Locally

 Pulldown a local copy of the Github repository Netlify created for you, with the name you specified in the previous step